-31.5.1 Indicating supported annotations
+31.6.1 Indicating supported annotations

-A checker must indicate the annotations that it supports (that make up its type hierarchy), including whether it supports the polymorphic qualifier @PolyAll.
+A checker must indicate the annotations that it supports (that make up its type hierarchy).

-By default, a checker supports PolyAll, and all type annotations located in a subdirectory called qual that's located in the same directory as the checker.
-A type annotation is meta-annotated with either @Target (ElementType.TYPE_USE) or @Target (ElementType.TYPE USE, ElementType.TYPE PARAMETER).
+By default, a checker supports all type annotations located in a subdirectory called qual that's located in the same directory as the checker.
+A type annotation is meta-annotated with either @Target (ElementType.TYPE_USE) or @Target (ElementType.TYPE_USE, ElementType.TYPE_PARAMETER).

-To indicate support for annotations that are located outside of the qual subdirectory, annotations that have other ElementType values, or to indicate whether a checker supports the polymorphic qualifier @PolyAll, checker writers can override the createSupportedTypeQualifiers method (see its Javadoc for details).
+To indicate support for annotations that are located outside of the qual subdirectory, annotations that have other ElementType values checker writers can override the createSupportedTypeQualifiers method (see its Javadoc for details).